awslabs/multi-model-server/examples/gluon_character_cnn/README.md

 ## Step 6 - Establish inference service

-character_cnn.model file is created by exporting model files.
+`crepe.mar` file is created by exporting model files.
 We also defined custom service under gluon_crepe.py.
 We are ready to establish the Character-level CNN inference service:

 ```bash
 mxnet-model-server --models crepe.mar --model-store /tmp